JohnMurray/johnmurray_io_old/blogs/2012/04/06/Open-Spaces-Suck.md

 time the wind gusts it may knockdown part, or all, of your card-house.
 You can quickly see that you are no longer in control of your productivity.
 When you were inside, let's say you knew you could get 2.7 card-houses built per day on average.
-Now that you're outside, your somewhat at the mercy of the wind.
+Now that you're outside, you're somewhat at the mercy of the wind.
 On a bad day, you may not build any card-houses and on the best days, you'll do as good as you did inside (but you'll never do any better).